LenaKorsakov/escape-room/README.md

 # Escape-room
-React application for searching and booking quests in Sunset St. Petersburg
+React application for searching and booking quests in St. Petersburg

 ## Description
 //Here is a description with pictures.